Tekla Hultin

-Thekla (Tekla) Johanna Virginia Hultin (18 April 1864 – 31 March 1943 in Helsinki) was a Finnish journalist, politician and feminist.
-She was the second woman to receive a doctorate in Finland, and the first to be awarded a Ph.D.
+Thekla (Tekla) Johanna Virginia Hultin (18 April 1864 – 31 March 1943) was a Finnish journalist, politician and feminist.
+She was the first woman in Finland to be awarded a Ph.D.
+She was a journalist at Päivälehti, the newspaper of the Young Finnish Party, founded the Women's Kagal resistance organisation during the Russification of Finland, and played a central role in securing women's suffrage in 1906.
+She served as a Member of Parliament from 1908 to 1924.

 Biography

 Tekla Hultin was born in Jaakkima (modern-day Russia) to a family of five children.
-She attended school in Sortavala and later to a private girls school in Viipuri.
+She attended school in Sortavala and later a private girls school in Viipuri.
 She studied in Helsinki and became a teacher in 1885.

 In 1886, Hultin began her university studies.
-She studied (among others) literature, art history and psychology, but specialized in history.
-In spring 1891, she received her Master's degree and became a journalist with the Helsinki newspaper Dagbladet.
+She studied literature, art history and psychology, but specialised in history.
+In spring 1894, she received her Master's degree and became a journalist with the Helsinki newspaper Dagbladet.

-In 1896, Hultin defended her history thesis.
+In 1896, Hultin defended her doctoral thesis on the history of the mining industry in Finland during the Swedish era, becoming the first woman in Finland to receive a Ph.D.
 She then focused her efforts on political action.
-She published books for Suomalaisuuden herätys and wrote (among others) the biography of Leo Mechelin.
-In 1901, Hultin was named the second actuary for Statistics Finland's main office.
+She published books for Suomalaisuuden herätys and wrote the biography of Leo Mechelin.
+In 1901, Hultin was appointed second actuary at Statistics Finland.

 In her journal, Hultin described historical events of the era and the general feeling of the Finnish public on the events.
 The victory of the Japanese over the Russians in the Russo-Japanese War laid the foundation for protests, riots and the 1905 general strike in Finland against Russian occupation.